Plan for live events in Microsoft Teams

 - Permissions to create live events in Stream (for external app or device production).

-Office 365 guests, federated, and anonymous users can't be invited as producers or presenters in Teams live events.
-Office 365 guests and federated users can only watch live events anonymously.
+Non-authenticated anonymous users can't be invited as producers or presenters in Teams live events.

 Who can watch live events?